leblancfg/autocrop/docs/migration.md

 ## Packaging changes

-The v2 cleanup should align runtime and contributor paths:
+The migration path should align runtime and contributor paths:

 - Python 3.10-3.14 support
 - `just` for project commands